msgloriayang/Module10Challenge/README.md

 # Team Profile Generator
 Module 10 Challenge: Object-Oriented Programming
 ## Description
-This is an application written in JavaScript using Node.js and Inquirer 8.2.4.
+This is an application command-line application that takes in information about employees on a software engineering team and generates an HTML webpage that displays summaries for each person in JavaScript using Node.js and Inquirer 8.2.4.
 ## Walkthrough Video
 https://user-images.githubusercontent.com/118951775/227813879-4441f9a9-cec9-47f5-9e88-900d6d85b708.mp4
 ## Video URL